26 Palindrome Examples: Words and Phrases That Are the Same Backwards and Forwards

 Too bad I hid a boot

 Go ahead, try naming something worse than hiding a boot.
 There’s nothing worse than hiding a boot and this palindrome example proves it.
 Case closed.
-Anyway, these are the most misspelled words in every state.

 Mr. Owl ate my metal worm